About Adenocarcinoma Cancer

 - Sex – Certain adenocarcinoma cancers occur more commonly in men than women and vice versa.

-- Genetics – Some people are genetically predisposed, especially if they have closely related predecessors who’ve already had it.
+- Genetics – Some people are genetically predisposed, especially if they have closely related predecessors who’ve already had the disease.

 - Substance abuse – Alcohol and tobacco use and abuse can incite adenocarcinoma development.